Matterhorn: Geology

 The Matterhorn's pyramid is composed of Paleozoic rocks, which were thrust over the Matterhorn's Mesozoic base during the Cenozoic.
 Quaternary glaciation and weathering give the mountain its current shape.

 Apart from the base of the mountain, the Matterhorn is composed of gneiss belonging to the Dent Blanche klippe, an isolated part of the Austroalpine nappes, lying over the Penninic nappes.
 The Austroalpine nappes are part of the Apulian plate, a small continent that broke up from Africa before the Alpine orogeny.
-For this reason, the Matterhorn has been popularized as an African mountain.
+For this reason, the Matterhorn has been popularised as an African mountain.
 The Austroalpine nappes are mostly common in the Eastern Alps.

 The Swiss explorer and geologist Horace-Bénédict de Saussure, inspired by the view of the Matterhorn, anticipated modern theories of geology:

 What power must have been required to shatter and to sweep away the missing parts of this pyramid; for we do not see it surrounded by heaps of fragments; one only sees other peaks - themselves rooted to the ground - whose sides, equally rent, indicate an immense mass of débris, of which we do not see any trace in the neighbourhood.
 Doubtless, this is that débris which, in the form of pebbles, boulders, and sand, fills our valleys and our plains.

 Formation

 Different layers of rock can be seen: the lower part is sedimentary rock (brown); the middle part is greenschist from the oceanic crust.
 The peak itself is gneiss from the African continent.

 The formation of the Matterhorn (and the whole Alpine range) started with the break-up of the Pangaea continent 200 million years ago into Laurasia (containing Europe) and Gondwana (containing Africa).
 While the rocks constituting the nearby Monte Rosa remained in Laurasia, the rocks constituting the Matterhorn found themselves in Gondwana, separated by the newly formed Tethys Ocean.

-100 million years ago the extension of the Tethys Ocean stopped and the Apulian plate broke from Gondwana and moved toward the European continent.
+100 million years ago, the extension of the Tethys Ocean stopped, and the Apulian plate broke from Gondwana and moved toward the European continent.
 This resulted in the closure of the western Tethys by subduction under the Apulian plate (with the Piemont-Liguria Ocean first and Valais Ocean later).
 The subduction of the oceanic crust left traces still visible today at the base of the Matterhorn (accretionary prism).
 The orogeny itself began after the end of the oceanic subduction when the European continental crust collided with the Apulian continent, resulting in the formation of nappes.

-The Matterhorn acquired its characteristic pyramidal shape in much more recent times as it was caused by natural erosion over the past million years.
-At the beginning of alpine orogeny, the Matterhorn was only a rounded mountain like a hill.
+The Matterhorn acquired its characteristic pyramidal shape in much more recent times, as it was caused by natural erosion over the past million years.
+At the beginning of the Alpine orogeny, the Matterhorn was only a rounded mountain like a hill.
 Because its height is above the snowline, its flanks are covered by ice, resulting from the accumulation and compaction of snow.
 During the warmer period of summer, part of the ice melts and seeps into the bedrock.
 When it freezes again, it fractures pieces of rock because of its dilatation (freeze-thaw), forming a cirque.
 Four cirques led to the shape of the mountain.